telefonicaid/tartare/README.md

 ## Reporters
 Tartare comes with two reporters:
-* **gherkin**: a console reporter that outputs a coloured description of your features, scenarios and steps.
+* **gherkin**: a console reporter that outputs a coloured description of your *features*, *scenarios* and *steps*.
 * **gherkin-md**: a Markdown reporter to upload the test description and results to GitHub.

 ### gherkin
 This is the default reporter.
-It prints the features, scenarios and steps descriptions while they are being executed.
-It uses different symbols and colours for passed and failed steps, and prints the time taken by steps, variants, scenarios, features, and the whole suite to be executed.
+It prints the *feature*, *scenario* and *step* descriptions while they are being executed.
+It uses different symbols and colours for passed and failed *steps*, and prints the time taken by *steps*, *variants*, *scenarios*, *features*, and the whole suite to be executed.

-At the end it prints some stats about the features, scenarios, variants and steps your suite have, and how many of them have passed or failed, or how many are marked as manual.
-It also gives you some metrics about you suite.
+At the end it prints some stats about the *features*, *scenarios*, *variants* and *steps* your suite have, and how many of them have passed or failed, or how many are marked as [manual](#manual-tests).
+It also gives you some metrics about your suite.
+Keep in mind that *features* having the same description are counted as the same *feature*.
-Keep in mind that Features having the same description are counted as the same feature.
-This means that you can split features without affecting the stats.
+This means that you can split *features* without affecting the stats.

-In the case that some steps have failed (due to runtime errors or unfulfilled assertions), this reporter print the list of failures together with their details.
+In the case that some *steps* have failed (due to runtime errors or unfulfilled assertions), this reporter prints the list of failures together with their details.
 When an assertions fails, the exact output depends on the assertions library you have used.

-Finally, this reporter prints some warnings about Variants that are marked as bugs but are not failing, or variants that are failing but are not marked as bugs, just to help you to [manage your bugs](#bug-management).
+Finally, this reporter prints some warnings about *variants* that are marked as bugs but are not failing, or *variants* that are failing but are not marked as bugs, just to help you to [manage your bugs](#bug-management).

 Note that this reporter can use two colour themes: one for consoles with a dark background, and another one for clear backgrounds.
 You can set the theme to be used setting the value `dark` or `clear` to the `TARTARE_THEME` environment variable, or by passing the `--theme` argument to the CLI.
-Tartare defaults to the `dark` theme.
+Tartare defaults to the dark theme.

 ```bash
 $ TARTARE_THEME=clear tartare tests.js